nicholasjclark/mvgam/README.md

 > Software*.
 76(1).
 DOI: <https://doi.org/10.18637/jss.v076.i01>

 `mvgam` relies on several other `R` packages and, of course, on `R` itself.
-To find out how to cite R and its packages, use the `citation` function.
+To find out how to cite `R` and its packages, use the `citation()` function.
 There are some features of `mvgam` which specifically rely on certain packages.
 The most important of these is the generation of data necessary to estimate smoothing splines, which rely on `mgcv` and `splines2`.
 The `rstan` and `cmdstanr` packages together with `Rcpp` makes `Stan` conveniently accessible in `R`.
 If you use some of these features, please also consider citing the related packages.

 ## Cheatsheet

 [![`mvgam` usage
 cheatsheet](https://github.com/nicholasjclark/mvgam/raw/master/misc/mvgam_cheatsheet.png)](https://github.com/nicholasjclark/mvgam/raw/master/misc/mvgam_cheatsheet.pdf)

-## Introducing `mvgam` for fitting Generalized Additive Models to time series
+## Introducing `mvgam` for fitting Dynamic Generalized Additive Models

-We can explore the model’s primary functions using a dataset that is available with all `R` installations.
+We can explore the package’s primary functions using a dataset that is available with all `R` installations.
 Load the `lynx` data and plot the series as well as its autocorrelation function